Kurdish oil trade with Turkey rising, more to come

 The KRG’s oil can be shipped to world markets through a Baghdad-controlled pipeline from Kirkuk to the Turkish port of Ceyhan.

-But the process has been stop-start over the years due to a long-running feud between Baghdad and Arbil, the KRG’s seat of government, over oil and land rights.
+But this has been a stop-start process over the years due to a long-running feud between Baghdad and Arbil, the KRG’s seat of government, over oil and land rights.

 The KRG halted exports in April in a dispute over payments from Baghdad to companies working in the region.
 It restarted them in August, but warned it would cut shipments by mid-September if there was no progress on payments.